Cars Land: Cozy Cone Motel

-The Cozy Cone Motel features five different cones, each with a different menu of food and drinks, including churros, ice cream, snacks, pretzels, and popcorn.
+The Cozy Cone Motel features five different cones, each with a very different menu of food and drinks, including churros, ice cream, snacks, pretzels, and popcorn.
 The motel office in front is not accessible to guests, although the interior is decorated as it was in the films.
 Additionally, the front and side entrances of the motel is a common space for character meet and greets, with guests being able to meet Lightning McQueen, Mater, and, most recently, Cruz Ramirez.

 Flo's V8 Cafe

 Flo's V8 Cafe serves breakfast, lunch, dinner, and dessert with traditional American homestyle fare.
 Part of the indoor dining room is located inside of Doc Hudson's Ornament Valley Medical Clinic, while guests can also dine outdoors underneath the gas pumps and at tables behind the restaurant.
 Decor inside pays tribute to the "Motorama Girls" story from the Cars Storybook and deleted scenes, and to the Fabulous Hudson Hornet's Piston Cup titles.